octoberdemos/oc-formist-plugin/PART2.md

     <?= $widget->render() ?>

 Now open the URL **/backend/acme/formist/mycontroller** to see the rendered list.
-If try to sort the list, by clicking a column header, you will see an error message:
+Notice if we try to sort the list, by clicking a column header, an error message is displayed:

     A widget with class name 'list' has not been bound to the controller

-This is because widgets themselves can provide AJAX handlers for their functionality, however the controller be informed of this.
+This is because widgets themselves can provide AJAX handlers for their functionality, however the controller should be informed of this.
 We register the widget to the controller using the `bindToController` method.

     public function index()
     {